 Instead of thinking that there’s no purpose behind that boring, mundane work, focus on why this work is important.
 Once you focus on the why, you’ll be more motivated complete the task at hand.

 If you haven’t done so yet, I strongly recommend you check out what Simon Sinek has to say about starting with why.

 “My boredom is usually the loss of curiosity,” says Steve Gordon, director of RDQLUS Creative Arts and Marketing.
 “If I catch myself bored with a project, I’ll stop to read magazines or watch a film, even in the middle of the day.
 I search for something far away from work, yet linked to the same battery crucial to that work.”

 For example, some businesses are using sites like Chore Wars to boost motivation.
-This can be either as a one-time contest or an ongoing program.
-This site creates weekly leader boards and award prizes each week.
+This can be either a one-time contest or an ongoing program.
+This site creates weekly leader boards and awards prizes each week.

 Think about that sense of accomplishment.

 Instead of dreading this tedious task that’s been hanging over you, think about how you’ll feel when it’s done and over.

 You probably have a clear and feel better awesome since you get this work out of the way.
 In fact, when that sense of accomplishment sweeps over it should motivate us to keep pushing forward.